 If you are age 50 or older and your employer allows it, you are also be eligible to make “catch-up 401k contributions” in addition to your regular 401k limits.
 These catch up contribution limits have also increased to a total of $5,500 which brings the 2009/2010 maximum 401K contribution limit to $22,000 for those over 50.
 For all those people who feel that they do not have enough of a retirement nest egg, this higher contribution gives them a great tax free opportunity to catch up.

-With the stock market in recovery, investing now could be the best decision for many if 2009 was indeed the bottom of the market – see Morningstar.com for a list of the best performing funds.
-To increase your contribution you normally need to contact your payroll/benefits department or your 401K administrator (like Vanguard, Fidelity etc), and make sure you have the right asset allocation for your age.
+With the stock market in recovery, investing now could be the best decision for many to restart investing in their retirement accounts, or to increase your contribution you normally need to contact your payroll/benefits department or your 401K administrator (like Vanguard, Fidelity etc), and make sure you have the right asset allocation for your age.
 If you cannot afford to contribute up to the maximum, then try to at least contribute up to your available employer match.

 What 2011 401K limits could look like